IngAnto93/workshopUs63/README.md

 ## Exercise 10 - Build insight
-The purpose of this exercise is to use Cloud Build on your local machine.
+The purpose of this exercise is to using the Google Cloud Console to view information about your Cloud Build builds

 #### Install tools